gstavrinos/destination-alarm/README.md

 * <del>Add ability to select alarm sound [DONE]</del>
 * <del>Set alarm sound intent on previously selected sound [DONE]</del>
 * <del>Add ability to search on the map [DONE]</del>
+* <del>Allow the app to use the alarm volume instead of the notifications one [DONE]</del>
+* Allow the app to chooce between alarm and notifications (for speakers vs headphones use)
+* Add vibration on alarm
 * Add ability to work with offline map
 * Change star icon to [https://material.io/tools/icons/static/icons/sharp-star_border-black-18.zip]  (maybe??)
-* Allow the app to use the alarm volume instead of the notifications one
-* Allow the app to chooce between alarm and notifications (for speakers vs headphones use)
 * Add routine for non permitted permissions!
 * Move the extra classes on different kotlin files, and fix the global variables!
 * Prompt user to enable GPS on startup